Muon anomalous magnetic moment and Right handed sterile neutrino: Prediction on the AMM

 \subsection{Contribution due to W boson mediation with Left-Right neutrino mixing: Non-standard neutrino interactions}

 In this part, we consider another possibility of the right handed sterile neutrino contribution to $\boldsymbol{\mu}$AMM which has been depicted in Fig.\ref{Wein}.
-Indeed, due to the mass of the neutrino, the helicity flip may occur in the mediator part, producing an exotic coupling, which is often referred to as {\it{non-standard neutrino interactions }}.
+Indeed, due to the neutrino mass, a helicity flip may occur in the mediator part, producing an exotic coupling often referred to as {\it{non-standard neutrino interactions }}.
 This process is similar to those that happen for the Weinberg operator, introduced to explain $0\nu\beta\beta$ \cite{PhysRevLett.43.1566}.
-Based on this method, we treat the mass terms in Eq. \eqref{masses} as a 'two-point vertex'.
-By considering the neutrino as a Dirac particle, $M_{N}$ is the Dirac neutrino mass matrix connecting one massless left-handed neutrino of momentum $k$ with the right-handed one of the same momentum.
-Analogously to the Weinberg operator studied in Fig. 1 and Eq.
+Based on this method, we treat the mass terms in Eq. \eqref{masses} as an effective 'two-point vertex'.
+By considering the neutrino as a Dirac particle, $M_{D}$ is the Dirac neutrino mass matrix connecting one massless left-handed neutrino of momentum $k$ with the right-handed one of the same momentum.
+Analogous to the Weinberg operator studied in Fig. 1 and Eq.
 6 of Ref. \cite{Fuks:2020zbm}, its graph simplifies to: